halimaml/RepData_PeerAssessment1/PA1_template.md

 mean_steps1 <- mean(total_steps_per_day1$steps)
 median_steps1 <- median(total_steps_per_day1$steps)
 ```

 The mean of the total number of steps taken per day when the Nas are taken into consideration is 1.0766189\times 10^{4}

 The median of the total number of steps taken per day when the Nas are taken into consideration is 1.0766189\times 10^{4}

-the values of the mean and median does not differ between the two data sets.
+The values of the mean and median does not differ between the two data sets.
 Imputing missing data did not affect the estimation of the total daily number of steps

 ## Are there differences in activity patterns between weekdays and weekends?

 ```r